fanpu/website/_posts/2021-12-24-against-government-scholarships.markdown

 you are bonded to an agency, where institutional delineations and red tape means you are very much resigned to your fate.
 From an economic standpoint, this can be seen as a form of market inefficiency.
-A scholarship could thus prevent you from doing all the great things that you could otherwise achieved.
+A scholarship could thus prevent you from doing all the great things that you could otherwise achieve.

+## Intellectual Stagnation
-Imagine graduating from college and reaching the peak of your intellectual development, having been equipped with the knowledge and skills to make a difference in the world, and then having to spend the next six years at a bureaucratic job that will most likely not make the best use of your talents, resulting in intellectual stagnation and perhaps even regression.
-Your working environment will likely not be anywhere as stimulating and challenging.
+Imagine graduating from college and reaching the peak of your intellectual development, having been equipped with the knowledge and skills to make a difference in the world, and then having to spend the next six years at a bureaucratic job that hardly makes use of your technical skills and talents, resulting in intellectual stagnation and perhaps even regression.
+Your working environment will not be very stimulating and challenging.
 Instead of solving hard problems, you will be playing office politics and counting down the days before you are eligible for the next promotion.
 There is an implicit glass ceiling and pre-determined career progression rate depending on which